dwurf/django-gunicorn-nginx/README.md

     Scripts\activate.bat
     pip install fabric cuisine fabtools

- o Now place this fabfile in C:\tmp\fabric. o You can now do the following in a command prompt to run the fabfile
+* Now place this fabfile in C:\tmp\fabric.
+* You can now do the following in a command prompt to run the fabfile

     cd c:\tmp\fabric
     Scripts\activate.bat